operator-framework/enhancements/enhancements/generic-constraints.md

 ## Proposal

 The [Common Expression Language (CEL)](https://github.com/google/cel-go) is a great inline expression language that can be used to express multiple rules within a single expression.
 The rules are fully customizable and constructed specifically for users' needs and requirements without OLM needing to know the design methodology.
-It is important to recoginize the dependent relationship between constraints and properties.
-As a constraint is evaluated against a dataset of properties from a bundle or a given source, in order to design a constraint, there must be an understanding on what properties are available in a given a bundle or source and what information they present in order for a constraint to be evaluated propertly.
+It is important to recognize the dependent relationship between constraints and properties.
+As a constraint is evaluated against a dataset of properties from a bundle or a given source, in order to design a constraint, there must be an understanding on what properties are available in a given a bundle or source and what information they present in order for a constraint to be evaluated properly.

 The CEL library also supports [extension functions](https://github.com/google/cel-spec/blob/master/doc/langdef.md#extension-functions) which allows OLM to implement additional functions that may be necessary for certain operations.
 These functions then can be used within the CEL expression.
 For example, [semver](https://semver.org/) comparison is not built-in in CEL and it is often used in OLM as bundles are versioned in semver format.
 The semver functions can be added in the initial release and allow users to express semver evaluations in the constraint.
 However, extension functions should be treated and designed with care as they can be difficult to change in the future and potentially create version skew or breaking changes.

 All CEL expressions are [parsed and typechecked](https://github.com/google/cel-go#parse-and-check) before evaluation.
-The insulting programs can be cached for later evaluation to reduce unnecesary computation.
+The insulting programs can be cached for later evaluation to reduce unnecessary computation.
 Also, the CEL evaluation is [thread-safe and side-effect free](https://github.com/google/cel-go#evaluate).

 ### User Stories